phrase/i18next-phrase-in-context-editor-post-processor/docs/guide/index.md

     });
 ```

-From now on, the **In-Context Editor** is fully integrated into your JS app, congratulations! :tada:
+From now on, the **In-Context Editor** is fully integrated into your JS app.
+Congratulations! :tada:

 For further information about the possible configuration options and useful methods, please have a look at our [API docs](../../api).